Missile05/erlcPY/README.md

 # ER:LC API Wrapper
-An Python API wrapper for the ER:LC API.
+The first Python API wrapper for the ER:LC API.

+> [!IMPORTANT]\
+> Full coverage of the ERLC API as of April 8th 2024.

 ## Capabilities:
 - [x] Run ER:LC Commands Remotely